hellodajana/GitHub-user-search-app/README.md

 You can host your site using one of these solutions or any of our other trusted providers.
 [Read more about our recommended and trusted hosts](https://medium.com/frontend-mentor/frontend-mentor-trusted-hosting-providers-bf000dfebe).

-## Create a custom `README.md`

-We strongly recommend overwriting this `README.md` with a custom one.
-We've provided a template inside the [`README-template.md`](./README-template.md) file in this starter code.

-The template provides a guide for what to add.
-A custom `README` will help you explain your project and reflect on your learnings.
-Please feel free to edit our template as much as you like.

-Once you've added your information to the template, delete this file and rename the `README-template.md` file to `README.md`.
-That will make it show up as your repository's README file.

 ## Submitting your solution

 Submit your solution on the platform for the rest of the community to see.
 Follow our ["Complete guide to submitting solutions"](https://medium.com/frontend-mentor/a-complete-guide-to-submitting-solutions-on-frontend-mentor-ac6384162248) for tips on how to do this.

-Remember, if you're looking for feedback on your solution, be sure to ask questions when submitting it.
-The more specific and detailed you are with your questions, the higher the chance you'll get valuable feedback from the community.

-**⚠️ IMPORTANT ⚠️: With these premium challenges, please be sure not to upload the design files to GitHub when you're submitting to the platform and sharing it around.
-If you've created a brand new project, the easiest way to do that is to copy across the `.gitignore` provided in this starter project.**

 ## Sharing your solution